uPortal-Project/uPortal-start/docs/database/mariadb.md

 # Configuration with MariaDB Database

+As working example you can watch on travis configuration test in `uPortal-start/.travis/conf/database/mariadb/`

 ## Step 1: MariaDB server setup
 Edit the file /etc/mysql/mariadb.conf.d/60-server.cnf.
 (Debian 9)
 In the [mysqld] part add the following items :